whisthq/admin-dashboard/README.md

 This repository contains the code for the Fractal dashboard used to deliver support and monitor the Fractal cloud infrastructure and userbase.

 The dashboard webpage is hosted on Netlify [here](https://fractal-dashboard.netlify.app/).

-The username to access the dashboard: `fractal-admin`

-The password to access the dasbhoard: `!!fractal-admin-password!!123`
+You can find the login information in the Home workspace of the Notion.

 The Fractal dashboard can be used for: